 Private pay (fee for service)

-PLEASE NOTE THAT I DO NOT OFFER COUPLES/MARITAL COUNSELING.
+PLEASE NOTE THAT I DO NOT OFFER COUPLES OR MARITAL COUNSELING.

 Being a therapist has made it possible for me to unify my desire to help others with a strong sense of intellectual curiosity, intuitive insight, and creative thinking.
 As a therapist I am able to tap into my strongest abilities and talents to help my patients in their healing processes.
-What I love the most about being a therapist, however, is the privilege of being a positive and healing presence in my patients' lives.
 I find my work deeply satisfying and fulfilling.

-I am passionate about mental health and psychotherapy for a number of reasons, but the most significant reason is my own experience with depression, and the challenges it has presented in my life over the years.
+Though I am passionate about mental health and psychotherapy for a number of reasons, the most significant reason is my own experience with depression, and the challenges it has presented in my life over the years.
 The compassion I feel for my patients is grounded in my own understanding of what it is like to struggle with a serious mental health issue.
 I was also a strong proponent of therapy long before I decided I wanted to be a therapist.
-My own experiences with therapy taught me that it works, and has made it easier for me to convince patients who are unsure about continuing with their treatment.
+My own experiences with therapy have taught me that it works, and make it easier for me to convince patients who are unsure about making an initial commitment to, or continuing with, their treatment.